-Our Board recommends that you vote your shares "FOR" the election of each of the eight (8) nominees for director, "FOR" the ratification of EisnerAmper LLP as independent registered public accountants of the Company for its fiscal year ending December 31, 2016, "FOR" approval of the Tonix Pharmaceuticals Holding Corp.
-2016 Stock Incentive Plan, and "FOR" approval of the executive compensation of the Company's named executive officers.
+Our Board recommends that you vote your shares "FOR" the election of each of the eight (8) nominees for director, "FOR" the ratification of EisnerAmper LLP as independent registered public accountants of the Company for its fiscal year ending December 31, 2017, "FOR" approval of the Tonix Pharmaceuticals Holding Corp.
+2017 Stock Incentive Plan; "FOR" approval of an amendment to the Company's Articles of Incorporation, as amended, to increase the Company's authorized shares of common stock from 15,000,000 to 150,000,000; "FOR" approval of an amendment to the Company's Articles of Incorporation, as amended, to clarify that, to the fullest extent permitted by Nevada law, our directors or officers shall not be personally liable to us or our shareholders for damages for breach of such director's or officer's fiduciary duty; and "FOR" approval of an amendment to the Company and of an amendment to the Company's Articles of Incorporation, as amended, to clarify that, to the fullest extent permitted by Nevada law, our directors or officers shall not be personally liable to us or our shareholders for damages for breach of such director's or officer's fiduciary duty; and "FOR" approval of an amendment to the Company's Articles of Incorporation, as amended, to clarify that advancement of expenses is required in connection with any indemnification claim.
 Unless you provide other instructions on your proxy card, the persons named as proxy holders on the proxy card will vote in accordance with the recommendations of the Board as set forth in this Proxy Statement.